MaximeFILIPPI/NavigationStackEX/README.md

 ✅ Powerful solution for your Navigation

-✅ Can predefine the loading of your views in the app ahead of use in a more classical way
+✅ Can predefine the loading of your views in the app, ahead of use, in a more conventional way

 ✅ Can dynamically push / present your Views in a SwiftUI style, more modern way